 3.20.
 Conclusion

-The ongoing development and maintenance of the Information Governance strategy, infrastructure and action plans will ensure that all types of information is more effectively managed and proactively utilised at Birmingham & Solihull Mental Health Foundation Trust.
+The ongoing development and maintenance of the Information Governance strategy, infrastructure and action plans will ensure that all types of information are more effectively managed and proactively utilised at Birmingham & Solihull Mental Health Foundation Trust.

-4. Key roles and Responsibilities
+4. Roles and Responsibilities